RDB 2180 ESBL

 - Developed for rapid detection of ESBL-genes within 5 hours

-- Detection of the most important mutations in TEM and SHV as soon as CTX-M and the Klebsiellapneumoniae Carbapenemase (KPC)
+- Detection of the most important mutations in TEM and SHV as well as CTX-M and the Klebsiellapneumoniae Carbapenemase (KPC)

 - For culture and clinical specimens